wushenrong/ncommander-quotes/README.md

 `"I build a machine that compile a machine"`

 `"It's been zero days since I last trying patching an operating system older than me to work on a machine older than me."`

+`"We are going to do something far stupider, because I have a bad idea"`